chicio/chicio.github.io/_posts/2017-12-08-react-native-multiple-instance-rctrootview.md

 description: "In this post I show you how is it possible to use multiple RCTRootView instances in an existing iOS app."
 date: 2017-12-08
 image: /assets/images/posts/react-native-crash-reload-with-debugger.jpg
-tags: [react native, swift, ios, apple, mobile application development, javascript]
+tags: [react native, swift, objective-c, ios, apple, mobile application development, javascript]
 comments: true
 seo:
  - type: "BlogPosting"